shieldgenerator7/DnD-Stories/WinterStormDelivery/WinterStormDelivery_PlayerInfo.md

 This adventure will focus more on exploration and resource management, with some combat and roleplaying.
 Each player will have a new resource: Stamina.
 This is used to determine how far you can travel in a day.
 Each of the 6 core attributes will have bonus effects that influence your stamina and how much you use, and this will effect your build decisions.

+Material components of spells will be tracked in this adventure.

 This adventure is inspired by *Rudolph, the Red-Blooded Paindeer* adventure from the DM’s Secret Weapon magazine, Dec 2023 issue (\#24).
 It was created by William Earl and Doug Wallace.
 This adventure uses some monster stat blocks, puzzles, and other elements from that adventure.

 <https://dndshorts.myshopify.com/collections/digital-content/products/college-of-battle-bard-digital-magazine-24>